 Methylnaltrexone injection is used to treat constipation caused by opioid (narcotic) pain medications in people with chronic (on-going) pain that is not caused by cancer but may be related to a previous cancer or cancer treatment.
 It is also used to treat constipation caused by opioid pain medications in people with an advanced illness when laxatives have not worked well enough.
 Methylnaltrexone injection is in a class of medications called peripherally acting mu-opioid receptor antagonists.
 It works by protecting the bowel from the effects of opioid (narcotic) medications.

 How should this medicine be used?

 Methylnaltrexone injection comes as a solution (liquid) to inject subcutaneously (under the skin).
-When used to treat constipation caused by opioid medications in people with chronic (on-going) pain that is not caused by cancer it is usually injected once a day.
+When used to treat constipation caused by opioid medications in people with chronic (on-going) pain that is not caused by cancer, it is usually injected once a day.
 When used to treat constipation caused by opioid medications in people with an advanced illness, it is usually injected once every other day as needed, but it can be used up to once every 24 hours if needed.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use methylnaltrexone injection exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 Methylnaltrexone injection is to be used by people who are taking opioid (narcotic) medications.
 Talk to your doctor if you change how much or how often you take your opioid medications.
 If you stop taking opioid medications, you should stop using methylnaltrexone injection as well.